alvarotrigo/fullPage.js/README.md

 - `autoScrolling`: (default `true`) Defines whether to use the "automatic" scrolling or the "normal" one.
 It also has affects the way the sections fit in the browser/device window in tablets and mobile phones.

 - `fitToSection`: (default `true`) Determines whether or not to fit sections to the viewport or not.
 When set to `true` the current active section will always fill the whole viewport.
-Otherwise the user will be free to stop in the middle of a section (when )
+Otherwise the user will be free to stop in the middle of a section.

 - `fitToSectionDelay`: (default 1000).
 If `fitToSection` is set to true, this delays the fitting by the configured milliseconds.